-In conjunction with the City's Debt Policy, this Policy shall be reviewed and updated at least annually and presented to the City Council (the "Council") for approval.
-The City Administrator, in conjunction with the Finance Director, are the designated administrators of this Policy.
-The Finance Director and/or the Treasury Manager shall have the day-to-day responsibility and authority for structuring, implementing, and managing interest rate swaps.
+In conjunction with the City's Debt Policy, this Policy shall be reviewed and updated, as needed, at-least-annually-and presented to the City Council (the "Council") for approval.
+The -City Administrator or designee, in conjunction with the Finance Director-of-Administrative Services-AgeneyTreasurer or designee, are the designated administrators of this Policy.
+The Finance-Director-of-Adminictrative Services-AgeneyTreasurer or designee -shall have the day-to-day responsibility and authority for structuring, implementing, and managing interest rate swaps.

 Council shall approve any transaction involving an interest rate swap.
 The City shall be authorized to enter into interest rate swap or derivative hedging transactions only with qualified counterparties.
-The Finance Director, in consultation with the City Administrator, shall have the authority to select the counterparties, so long as the criteria set forth in this Policy are met.
+The Finance-Diroctorof-Administrative Services AgeneyTreasurer or designee, in consultation with the City Administratoror designee, shall have the authority to select the counterparties, so long as the criteria set forth in this Policy are met.